getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->setCurrentEnvironment(...);
   ```

-- The methods `Client::getDefaultPrefixes` and `Client::setPrefixes` have been
+- The methods `Raven_Client::getDefaultPrefixes` and `Raven_Client::setPrefixes`
-  removed.
-You should use `Configuration::getPrefixes` and `Configuration::setPrefixes`
+  have been removed.
+You should use `Configuration::getPrefixes` and
-  instead.
+  `Configuration::setPrefixes` instead.

   Before: